1951 Jaguar C-type FIA DRUM BRAKE Championship Winner

 Sir Stirling Moss persuaded Jaguar Team Manager Lofty England to transport the 1951 Le Mans winning Jaguar C-Type to Monaco to join the Sports Cars at the 1952 Monaco Grand Prix.

-From February 2021 :- now eligible for the new post war Historic class with the VSCC.
+From As from February 2021 :- now eligible for the new post war Historic class with the VSCC.
 Pre-1956 drum brake class in standard form...

 Jaguar C-type history